UglyBob79/daytime/README.md

 ## Usage

 This application could be used for multiple purposes, but the intent was to specify a schedule and then let other apps or Home assistant listen to state changes from the entity representing the current time slot of the day.
 This entity is currently hard-coded as `input_select.daytime_slot` and will be set up as read-only to prevent other apps or users from changing it.
 By default, the time slot can be any of the values `morning`, `day`, `evening` or `night`, but these names and number of slots can be overriden in config.
+All defined slots must be present in each schedule entry.

 ## App configuration

 DayTime needs to be configured with at least a schedule for the week.
 It can be configured either directly in AppDaemon's `apps.yaml` config file or in a separate `daytime.yaml` in the same folder.
-Here's an exemplary configuration for this app.
-Adjust the values as you wish.
+Here's an exemplary configuration for this app, showing how the slot names can be overridden and with different schedules for each day of the week.

 **Note:** For now, all time values have to be specified in 24H format and they should preferable not overlap as that can create weird behavior.